RafaGago/mini-async-log/README.md

 The latencies are both very similar.

+Against nanolog "mal-hybrid" is superior in every case.

 Note that 100k messages and <4 threads is maybe the most "realistic" load on this benchmark.